piskelapp/piskel/README.md

 ## Built with

-The Piskel editor is purely build in **JavaScript, HTML and CSS**.
+The Piskel editor is purely built in **JavaScript, HTML and CSS**.
 It uses Canvas extensively for displaying all them pretty sprites.

 We also use the following **libraries** :
 * [spectrum](https://github.com/bgrins/spectrum) : awesome standalone colorpicker